Goldman posts quarterly loss, investments sink

 "There is still a lot of uncertainty (in markets), and a lot of it is based on who says what on what day," Viniar said on a conference call with investors and analysts.

-Investors seemed to take Goldman's quarterly performance, which executives labelled a disappointment, in stride.
+Investors seemed to take Goldman's quarterly performance, which executives labeled a disappointment, in stride.
 The bank's shares rose 5.5 percent to $102.25.

 Charlie Smith, chief investment officer of Fort Pitt Capital Group, which owns Goldman shares, said the stock likely rose because Viniar said it was undervalued and Goldman might buy back more shares.
 The bank spent $2.16 billion on stock repurchases in the third quarter.

-"Goldman is the best house in a bad neighbourhood," said Smith.
+"Goldman is the best house in a bad neighborhood," said Smith.
 "You heard the CFO say he'd love to buy back more of the stock because it's so cheap."

 Shares of financial companies broadly rose after a report said the euro zone's rescue fund could increase in size.